-Buildings 40 years straight-line

-Furniture and equipment 5 - 10 years straight-line

-Computer equipment 4 years straight-line
+Buildings Furniture and equipment Computer equipment 40 years straight-line 5 - 10 years straight-line 4 years straight-line

 Land is not subject to depreciation and is carried at cost.
 Residual values, method of depreciation and useful lives of the assets are reviewed annually and adjusted if appropriate.